matthewjmiller/mattmiller/CV.md

 ### Academic

+"The World Does Not Need Words: Notes on Faithfully Teaching Technical Writing."
+Forthcoming in an edited volume from Wipf & Stock.

 [Review of Mari Lee Mifsud, *Rhetoric and the Gift.*](https://www.presenttensejournal.org/volume-8/book-review-mifsuds-rhetoric-and-the-gift/) *Present Tense* 8.2 (2020).

 "George Herbert's *The Country Parson* as a Resource for Christian Rhetorical Theory." *Journal of Communication and Religion* 42.3 (2019).